techidaily/site-windows11/source/_posts/perfectly-pivoting-to-windows-11-in-place-strategies.md

 ### 1\.
 Download the Windows 11 ISO Image File

  First of all, you need to grab the Windows 11 ISO image file.
-If you don't already have one on hand, check out[how to download a Windows ISO without the Media Creation tool](https://www.makeuseof.com/windows-iso-direct-download/) for some easy methods.
+If you don't already have one on hand, check out [how to download a Windows ISO without the Media Creation tool](https://www.makeuseof.com/windows-iso-direct-download/) for some easy methods.

 ### 2\.
 Perform an In-Place Upgrade Using the Windows11 ISO Image File